jmrplens/CATT2Matlab/README.md

 3. Clic on the `Import From...>CATT-Acoustic`, and select the folder with data (you can use the example folder).
 4. Play with buttons.

-**Important**: I recommend activating the hidden function to get text files with ISM (image source model) for get all functions of this app.
+**Important**: I recommend activate the hidden function to get text files with ISM (image source model) for get all functions of this app.

 **How to activate the hidden option?**